Firehammer047/musicd-client/README.md

 # musicd-client
-Android app for controlling music on your computer
+Android client for controlling music on your computer